Privacy Feature

 AI Detects Faces

-On-device AI analyzes the photo and identifies all faces in the frame.
+On-device AI analyzes the photo and detects faces in the frame.

 3

-Detected faces are immediately obscured with a blur effect, making individuals unidentifiable.
+All detected faces are immediately obscured with a blur effect, ensuring they are not identifiable in the resulting photo.

 4

-Only the blurred photo is transmitted to the cloud.
-The original is never stored or sent.
+Only the photo with detected faces blurred is transmitted to the cloud.
+The original unblurred photo is never stored or sent.

 Comparing Face Blurring Approaches